Last Updated :

 - Intramural: Welfare amenities within the precincts of the establishment (intramural) such as latrines and urinals; washing and bathing facilities; crèches, rest shelters and canteens, arrangements for drinking water, arrangements for prevention of fatigue, health services including occupation safety, administrative arrangements to look artery uniform and protective clothing and shift allowances.

-- Extramural: Welfare amenities outside the establishment such as maternity benefits, social insurance measures including gratuity, pension, provident fund and rehabilitation, benevolent funds; medical facilities including programmes for physical fitness and efficiency; family planning and child welfare; education facilities including adult education; housing facilities; recreational facilities including sports, cultural activities, library and reading room, holiday homes and leave travel facilities; workers cooperative stores, fair price shops and cooperative thrift and credit societies; vocational training for dependants of workers; welfare programmes for welfare of women, youth and children; and transport to and from the place of work.
+- Extramural: Welfare amenities outside the establishment such as maternity benefits, social insurance measures including gratuity, pension, provident fund and rehabilitation, benevolent funds; medical facilities including programmes for physical fitness and efficiency; family planning and child welfare; education facilities including adult education; housing facilities; recreational facilities including sports, cultural activities, library and reading room, holiday homes and leave travel facilities; workers cooperative stores, fair price shops and cooperative thrift and credit societies; vocational training for dependents of workers; welfare programmes for the welfare of women, youth and children; and transport to and from the place of work.

-Chapter 2: Importance of Labour Welfare
+Importance of Labour Welfare

 The basic objective of labour welfare is to enable workers to live a richer and more satisfactory life.
 Labour welfare is in the interest of the labour, the employer and the society as a whole.
 The main benefits of the employee welfare services have been discussed hereunder.

 - Benefits to the Workers: The usefulness of welfare need not be overemphasized.
-For instance ,the provision of welfare measures such as good housing, canteens medical facilities etc, makes the workers realize that they have some stake in the undertaking in which they are employed and so they think thrice before taking any reckless action, which might prejudice the interest of the undertaking.
+For instance, the provision of welfare measures such as good housing, canteens medical facilities etc, makes the workers realize that they have some stake in the undertaking in which they are employed and so they think thrice before taking any reckless action, which might prejudice the interest of the undertaking.

 - Benefits to employers: The provision of welfare facilities is not only beneficial to workers but also to employers in several ways.
-For instance, the provision of welfare facilities helps in increasing the employee productivity by improving their physical and psychological health.
+For instance, the provision of welfare facilities helps in increasing employee productivity by improving their physical and psychological health.
 Besides this, it helps in improving the goodwill and public image of the enterprise.
 It also helps in improving good industrial relations and industrial peace

 - Benefits to the Society Labour / Employee: welfare is also in the interest of larger society because the health, efficiency, and happiness of each individual represent the general well-being of all.
-Well-housed, well-fed and well-looked after labour is not only an asset to the employer but also serves to raise the standards of industry.
+Well-housed, well-fed and well-looked after labour is not only an asset to the employer but also serves to raise the standards of the industry.

-Chapter 3: Theories of Labour Welfare
+Theories of Labour Welfare

 The theories of labour welfare reflect the evolution of the concept of welfare.
 Earlier, the Government had to compel the industrial organizations to provide basic amenities to their employees.
 Such compulsion was necessary because the employers used to exploit the labour and treated them in an unfair manner.
 With the passage of time, the concept of welfare has undergone changes.
 Progressive managements today provide welfare facilities voluntarily and with enlightened willingness and enthusiasm.
 In fact, welfare facilities are no longer restricted to workers alone but also extended to social welfare also.
 In this regard, a brief description of the various theories of employee welfare has been outlined hereunder.